 Remote Wipe a Mobile Device

+If your user has a Work Profile set up on their Android 5.0+ device that supports Android for Work, you can use Remote Wipe or Wipe Account to delete the Work Profile from their mobile device without affecting their Personal space.
 If your user has Google Sync configured on a supported mobile device or an Android device with the Google Apps Device Policy app installed, you can use the Google Admin console to Remote Wipe the device.
-Additionally, for Android 2.2 and higher devices, you can choose instead of remotely wiping the entire device to instead only erase Google Apps data from the device by selecting Wipe account.
+Additionally, for Android 2.2 and higher devices, you can Wipe account to only erase Google Apps data from the device instead of remotely wiping the entire device.
+Remote Wipe is available for iOS devices but Wipe account is not.

 When to choose Remote Wipe vs. Wipe account